 As you’ve probably worked out by now, timing is crucial to meeting the 15 seconds.
 Spend time practicing shots beforehand if you’re attempting something out of the ordinary.
 Be aware, too, that Instagram doesn’t offer an onscreen timer.
 You may run out of time without realising it, so consider relying on a watch or counting in your head.

 Of course, if you’re editing your clips in a third party app before uploading them through Instagram, you’ll have a better idea of when the 15 second limit is going to hit.

-Add Slow Mo and Fast Motion To Your Clips
+5. Add Slow Mo and Fast Motion to Your Clips

 One of the best aspects of being able to use third party tools to create clips before uploading them is the addition of slow and fast motion.

-These might be tools you use on your mobile device, or on your desktop computer, such as Windows Movie Maker or Adobe Premiere, or any of the video editing options Matt looked at recently.
+These might be tools you use on your mobile device, or on your desktop computer, such as Windows Movie Maker or Adobe Premiere, or any of the video editing options available out there.
 Adding slow motion to videos is typically done to create drama or emphasize a moment, while speeding things up is probably best for making light of a situation or creating a silent movie pastiche.

 For the best results in stop motion filmmaking, employ a tripod.
 With your phone secured you can then begin the painstaking task of positioning your subject, taking a brief clip, and repeating until you’re out of time.

 Time lapse is a little different.
 Although a tripod or similar device is recommended, you’ll probably need to employ an app for the best results.
 A top option is Lapse It for Android & iOS, while Instagram’s Hyperlapse app is a good option for iOS only.
 If you’re using time lapse, it can be effective to speed up the finished product.